davisdre/weather-davisdre-com/README.md

 # openweather-api project
-I wanted to learn more about working with API to help me with a website that I want to build and was told to use the API when building the website.
-So, I was refered to research on how to do that via Google.
+I wanted to learn about working with APIs to help me with a website that I want to build.
+I was told to use an API when building the website.
+So, I was referred to research on how to do that via Google.
 I came across this YouTube video (https://youtu.be/InoAIgBZIEA) to start!

 ## My take aways
 1. Knowing basic HTML, JavaScript, and CSS is good.